wmathurin/SimpleApollo/OVERVIEW.md

 ### SmartSync Resolvers

-A new set of resolvers was implemented
+A new set of resolvers was implemented.

 To seemlessly work offline or online, we implemented a reSync javascript method that returns a promise that resolves whether sync succeeeded or failed.
 ```javascript